airlanggapradana/airlanggapradana/README.md

 ## About Me

-I'm a 19-year-old student currently pursuing a degree in Computer Science at Telkom University.
+I'm a 19-year-old student currently pursuing a degree in Computer Science.
 I have a passion for technology and programming, and I'm always eager to learn new skills and improve my existing ones.

 ## My Skills